sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 	* {NS} is the namespaceID and will have values ranging "", "0" ..."n" depending on the number of namepaces in the device.
 	  The host linux namespace is mapped to empty string.

 	* {NS_TYPE} is the namespace type where the database json file belongs to.
-If it is in the linux host network namesapce, we plan to have only APPL_DB, CONFIG_DB, SNMP_OVERLAY_DB .The NPU specific namesapces created will have all the databases.

-	  Note: databases included needs to be finalised.
+We would decide on the database instances to be created based on this namespace type.
+Currently I have differentiated as database instances started in "host" namespace and "NPU" specific namespaces.

 	* {DB_REF_CNT} is the count of EXT database docker service references.
 It is significant for "global DB" service running in the linux host namespace, the DB_REF_CNT will be equal to the number of namespaces in the device.
-Currently we have a ASIC:namespace mapping of 1:1, hence we pass the DB_REF_CNT to be the number of NPU's.
+Currently we have a NPU:namespace mapping of 1:1, hence we pass the DB_REF_CNT to be the number of NPU's.

 ```jinja
 {